A 5.7-magnitude earthquake hits the island of Crete and was felt by residents of Egyptian cities - ExBulletin

 Akis Tslentis, director of the Geodynamic Institute who was on the island of Crete, said authorities had given a revised reading of 5.7 from 5.6 previously.
 “I felt it,” he told Greece’s Sky TV.

-“Fortunately it was in the sea.
-The area is already overburdened (by previous tremors) and if it is inland, there could be damage,” he said.
+“Thank God he was at sea.
+He said the area is already burdened (with previous tremors) and if it is inland there may be damages.

 The center said that the earthquake occurred at a depth of 80 km.
 The Greek Geodynamic Institute said the depth was 42.7 km.